IndieMasco/TechEdWeek6Assignment/READme.md

 - ✅ 🎯 Use the .map() function to render an array of images dynamically.
 - ✅ 🎯 Implement functionality to display a larger version of an image when its thumbnail is clicked.

-  - All of the above have been done within Gallery.jsx.
+  - All of the above have been done within Gallery.jsx and LargeImage.jsx.

 - ✅ 🎯 Ensure all images have meaningful alt text.